cashmusic/cashmusic.js/README.md

 All effects should be triggered by divs and anchors with specific classnames.
 By default we should look for '.soundandvision' but that should be overridable.
 What should happen:

  - A .soundandvision &lt;div&gt; containing anchors linking directly to images: add images to an image lightbox.
 If the div has a unique ID, the image lightbox should be restricted to images from that id, otherwise add them to a global lightbox.
 Image title should be pulled from the "title" paramater of the anchor, and caption should be pulled from the image "alt" parameter.
- - A .soundandvision &lt;div&gt; containing links to YouTube or Vimeo should parse the URLs and display the video in an embedded overlay.
+Launch overlay on image click.
+ - Individual &lt;img&gt; tags with the .soundandvision class should be added to the global image lightbox unless they are contained by a .soundandvision &lt;div&gt;.
  - A .soundandvision.soundplayer &lt;div&gt; should look for links to audio, turn them into a playlist, and replace itself with an audio player.
 Options could be stored using the html5 data parameters, including boolean to show/hide playlist, link to a custom markup template, etc.
+ - All links to YouTube or Vimeo should parse the URLs and display the video in an embedded overlay.
  - On mobile sound players should perform normally, image galleries need mobile styling, and video should just link through to the original location without embed.
+ - Events:<br />
+   In addition to the click events mentioned above, the library needs to fire or respond to the following events:
+    - Lightbox overlays should be dismissed by clicking the background or with the ESC key
+    - Image lightboxes need to display next/previous links as well as respond to LEFT ARROW/RIGHT ARROW keys
+    - Playing videos should pause with the SPACE key (where possible)
+    - Overlays should fire an event on open with a string declaring it to be photo or video
+    - Video overlays should pause any playing sound player when opened, resume when closed
+    - Sound players should pause any playing sound players on play, no resume on pause
+    - Sound players need to fire events for play, pause, next, previous, beforeplay, progress (with percentage and current time), loading (with percentage), and loaded
+    - Sound player play event should be dependent on beforeplay, allowing changes to the tracklist before play begins (swapping out details/source in the case of a secure player)
+ - CSS:<br />
+   All elements created should have css classes associated, allowing for CSS alterations to default layouts in addition to the more advanced mustache re-templating.